prettydeveloper/educare-public-repo/README.md

 [[EduCare]](http://www.cakephp.org)

-EduCare is a web application based on the excellent [CakePHP](http://www.cakephp.org) - The rapid development PHP framework.
+EduCare is a web application based on the excellent [CakePHP](http://www.cakephp.org) - The fast development PHP framework.
 It is designed to manage students, schools and extra-schools courses.
 The main pourpose is to track students attendances.

 The application is in the early stage of development, any contribution is welcome!